CGuichaoua/rl-treasure/reports/report.md

 Moving monsters make it harder for the oblivious agent to rush to the end as monsters cover more ground (simply from having a turn of their own).
 The near-sighted agent has similar results to the static case

+### Fifth iteration :
+- Random initialisation of the environment
+- 2 monsters
+- Monsters move randomly
+- **DQ-learner**
+- *Environment flattener to adapt the space to DQN*

+The DQN agent is much slower.
+1000 epochs took 20 mn.
+Even then, it has limited performance.